kgrid/kgrid-cli/docs/README.md

   -d, --destination=destination  The directory to store the downloaded KO(s) -f, --file=file                The filename of the packaged KO to be downloaded -h, --help                     show CLI help
-  -l, --list=list                The list of the manifest files listing KOs to be downloaded -m, --manifest=manifest        The manifest file listing the KOs to be downloaded
+  -m, --manifest=manifest        The manifest file listing the KOs to be downloaded

 DESCRIPTION